Virginia Gov.-elect Youngkin’s underaged son tried to vote in Tuesday’s election, elections officials said

 “The man did not vote.
 He made no false statements,” Konopasek said.
 “He did not disrupt voting.
 Based upon information available to me now, it appears that he committed no election offense as defined in Chapter 10 of the Elections Code.”

-Under Virginia law, any election law-related allegations are required to be forwarded to the local prosecutor’s office to determine if charges should be filed.
+Under Virginia law, any election-law-related allegations are required to be forwarded to the local prosecutor’s office to determine whether charges should be filed.

 “We don’t have a comment because we have yet to receive anything from the registrar,” said Ben Shnider, a spokesman for Fairfax County Commonwealth’s Attorney Steve Descano.